- About PS&F

 Once you’ve committed the organization to the slippery slope of social media and have developed your policies and procedures, now it’s time to turn to the subject no one is talking about; your General Liability policy.

-This policy will most likely will NOT respond to a 3rd party claim or injury resulting from your blog or social media page.
+This policy will most likely NOT respond to a 3rd party claim or injury resulting from your blog or social media page.

 For example, the standard General Liability policy (ISO CG00 01 12 07) will exclude injury “arising out of an electronic chat room or bulletin board the insured hosts, owns, or over which the insured exercise control”.
 Most policies will also exclude Personal and Advertising injury “arising out of the infringement of copyright, patent, trademark, trade secret or other intellectual property rights”.
 This includes data privacy breaches and claims resulting from a data privacy breach.
 You will want to speak with your attorney to decide how a social media site that an employee owns or controls would be considered relative to a defamation lawsuit against your organization stemming from that employee’s “tweet”.
 Most General Liability policies do not contemplate this risk.